 Our A to Z Guide to Customer Experience Definitions and Terms covers everything you need to know, from clear definitions of key terms to a comprehensive overview of the topic.
 Whether you’re new to customer experience or seeking inspiration, this guide serves as your ultimate resource for exploring and delving deeper into this exciting field.

 Actionability is the result of analytics leading to concrete decisions and changes and actions within the company.
 Actionability is also, as we believe, one of the essential aspects of customer experience management.
-At the same time it is also what most companies are missing.
+At the same time, it is also what most companies are missing.

-How to take actions on customer experience?
+How do you take action on customer experience?

 Listen to your customers.

 Later, communicate the changes and improvements you’ve done based on customer feedback back to your customers.
-In both cases follow-up is a necessity, not a choice, if you want to build strong relationships with your customers.
+In both cases, follow-up is a necessity, not a choice, if you want to build strong relationships with your customers.

 Acting on customer feedback doesn’t mean doing one thing.
-It means doing many things on many levels of organization.
+It means doing many things on many levels of an organization.
 Depending on the organization impacted, this can include (for instance) some of the following items:

 Only after you have acted on feedback, customer experience processes are developing.

 With AI, you can get answers to most of your “why” questions.
 Why is NPS® going up or down?
 Why are your customers turning away from you?
 Why is the retention of your customers so high/low?
 But machine learning technologies can also help you to move from diagnostic to predictive analytics: if I fix this issue in my customer experience, how much will my churn decrease?
-If we make a decision to invest less on customer service agents, how much will it decrease my customer satisfaction?
+If we make a decision to invest less in customer service agents, how much will it decrease my customer satisfaction?